johnathanvman/F6/index.md

 					if(unit(s[2]).Positive){
 						Entrys[Entrys.length-1] += " SUB calmly pats the hungry bloodsucker on the back and tells her to have as much as she wants.
 She rests her head on the bats shoulder and peacefully closes her eyes."
 					}else if(unit(s[2]).Negative){
-						Entrys[Entrys.length-1] += " DOM only leans forward looking sad, she sighs and tells the other girl to make it quick."
+						Entrys[Entrys.length-1] += " DOM only leans forward looking sad, she sighs and asks the other girl to make it quick."
 					}else if(unit(s[2]).Funny){
 						Entrys[Entrys.length-1] += " SUB asks the hungry bat if she tastes like "+choose([choose(["tomato","strawberry"])+" or "+choose(["apple","cherry"]),choose(["apple","tomato"])+" or "+choose(["cherry","strawberry"]),"chocolate"])+".
 She chuckles until passing out."
 					}else if(unit(s[2]).Slutty){